Welcome to the Great Dislocation.

 3. Secondary Markets are Winning

 Folks from those dense and expensive markets aren’t just moving to the suburbs.
 San Francisco 49ers fans are moving to Boise and Denver.
-Lovers of NYC theatre are moving to Florida, New England, Florida, Upstate New York and, did I mention – Florida?
+Lovers of NYC theatre are moving to Florida, New England, Tampa Bay Area, Upstate New York and, did I mention – Florida?

 Sometimes these moves are driven by weather, cost, or other location-specific factors.
 These make a destination appealing for what may be regarded as a short stay.
 Often folks are returning to their place of origin, to live with or near parents.